Robert Rinder: Television

 In July 2020, Rinder appeared on series 2 of Celebrity Gogglebox alongside Susanna Reid.

-In November 2020, Rinder released My Family, the Holocaust and Me for BBC One; a documentary which helped Jewish families discover the full truth about what happened to their relatives during the Holocaust.
-The documentary received widespread acclaim, and "a vital history lesson".
+In November 2020, Rinder released My Family, the Holocaust and Me for BBC One, a documentary which helped Jewish families discover the full truth about what happened to their relatives during the Holocaust.
+The documentary received widespread acclaim, and was called "a vital history lesson".

-Rinder has been presenting on Good Morning Britain on ITV in 2022.
+Rinder presented on Good Morning Britain on ITV in 2022.

-On 14 July 2022, Crime & Investigation UK commissioned the 10-part crime series Rob Rinder’s Interrogation Secrets; presented by Rinder, the series premiered on 4 September 2022.
+On 14 July 2022, Crime & Investigation UK commissioned the 10-part crime series Rob Rinder's Interrogation Secrets; presented by Rinder, the series premiered on 4 September 2022.

-In November 2022, it was announced that Rob Rinder would join chef Monica Galetti as the new co-host of Amazing Hotels: Life Beyond The Lobby.
+In November 2022, it was announced that Rinder would join chef Monica Galetti as the new co-host of Amazing Hotels: Life Beyond the Lobby.

-In March 2023, Rinder released The Holy Land and Us: Our Untold Stories for BBC Two; a two-part documentary exploring the personal stories of families of Jewish and Palestinian heritage.
+In March 2023, Rinder co-presented The Holy Land and Us: Our Untold Stories with Sarah Agha for BBC Two; a two-part documentary exploring the personal stories of families of Jewish and Palestinian heritage.
+In discussing the programme, he commented "I’ve made clear that I'm a Zionist".

+Rinder co-presented with Philippa Langley a November 2023 Channel 4 programme entitled Princes in the Tower: The New Evidence, which discussed her theories about the possible survival of the Princes in the Tower.

+In May 2024, BBC Two aired the 3-part series Rob and Rylan's Grand Tour, which has Rinder and Rylan Clark visiting Venice, Florence and Rome, following in the footsteps of Lord Byron and discussing their own broken hearts.
+Following their BAFTA win for Best Factual Entertainment, Rinder and Clark returned in September 2025 for a second season entitled Rob and Rylan's Passage to India, with the pair exploring the culture and diversity of India in homage to Rinder's favourite author E.M.
+Forster.

+In July 2024, he presented a three-part Channel 4 documentary Britain Behind Bars, about the history of Britain's prison system.

+In July 2025, Channel 5 premiered the three-part series Rich Times, Poor Times, hosted by Rinder and Ruth Goodman.
+The series delves into key historical events through the contrasting lives of the rich and the poor.

+In 2025, Rinder played the role of 'The Executor' in the Channel 4 reality show The Inheritance, alongside Elizabeth Hurley.

 Radio

-Between July and August 2021, Rinder presented a six part series on Classic FM, titled Robert Rinder’s Classical Passions.
-As of October 2021, Rinder is the new permanent host of Drivetime every Friday on talkRADIO and talkRADIO TV.
+Between July and August 2021, Rinder presented a six part series on Classic FM, titled Robert Rinder's Classical Passions.
+In October 2021, Rinder became the new permanent host of Drivetime every Friday on talkRADIO and talkRADIO TV.
+Rinder presented the show until September 2022.

 In 2022, Rinder travelled to the Polish-Ukraine border to report on the crisis for talkRADIO.